One of the singles off of Modern Guilt

 with its video game beats, others said it sounded like Midnite Vultures

-without the soulful vocals, one compared it to Information
+without the soulful vocals, one compared it to The Information

 .
-In the end, I find all these comparisons a bit lazy, but indicative of the classic Beck style the song leans up against.
+In the end, I find all these comparisons a bit lazy, but indicative of the typical Beck style the song leans up against.

 Lyrically, "Youthless" is one of Beck's more metaphor-packed songs.
 The two verses do provide a nice parallel to each other, and as I've been thinking about this song to write about it here, I realized it may be one of Beck's more underrated lyrics.
 That doesn't mean I fully grasp it, far from it, but I find the lack of grasp intriguing (which isn't always the case).

 I take the opening lines of each verse to be the keys of the song: "There's a bottomless pit that we've been climbing from / Just to get on level ground" and "There's a million horses dragging down a monolith / My trademarks so bereaved."
 These two lines mirror each other (one climbing up out of a pit, the other tearing down), both referring to the huge task of returning to normalcy after some sort of crash.
 With the lines, Beck is saying that his normal self (ie., "trademark") has been lost; it is impossible to return to it.

 The remainder of the first verse looks at this despair, by utilizing a number of references to older Beck songs.
 From that bottomless pit, he notes his "seasick legs", lack of "signs of life," being weary, the deadweight feeling of despair, static lulling him to sleep.
 These images feel like he's giving up, or can no longer continue.